How to Dream Again

 Somewhere along the way, you stopped dreaming or forgot how to dream again.
 Its a skill we dont always practice once we have grown out of our childhood.

-But when you sit down to imagine something different — it feels overwhelming, or even blank so we forget how to dream again and put it to oneside.
+When you sit down to imagine something different, it feels overwhelming, or even blank so we forget how to dream again and put it to oneside.

 That’s okay.
 It’s not your fault.
 Most women have never been taught how to hold space for themselves, how to dream again, especially when they're used to putting others first.